 NYT op-ed columnist Charles Blow explains:

 Discussions of the relationship between blacks and the criminal justice system in this country too often grind to a halt as people slink down into their silos and arm themselves with their best rhetorical weapons — racial bias on one side and statistics in which minorities, particularly blacks, are overrepresented as criminals on the other.

-What I find too often overlooked in this war of words is the intersection between the two positions, meaning the degree to which bias informs the statistics and vice versa.The troubling association — in fact, overassociation — of blacks with criminality directly affects the way we think about both crime and blacks as a whole.A damning report released by the Sentencing Project last week lays bare the bias and the interconnecting systemic structures that reinforce it and disproportionately affect African-Americans.
+What I find too often overlooked in this war of words is the intersection between the two positions, meaning the degree to which bias informs the statistics and vice versa.The Sentencing Project is an advocacy group for criminal defense attorneys.

 She further says: “The standard assumption that criminals are black and blacks are criminals is so prevalent that in one study, 60 percent of viewers who viewed a crime story with no picture of the perpetrator falsely recalled seeing one, and of those, 70 percent believed he was African-American.
 When we think about crime, we ‘see black,’ even when it’s not present at all.”

 As the Sentencing Project report makes clear, the entire government and media machinery is complicit in the distortion. …Conspiracy theory thinking is all over the respectable media, in discussions of crime, IQ testing, women in sports and science, and so forth and so on.
 It’s just not called conspiracy theorizing because we all know liberals are on the side of Science.